Accessibility Bugs I Keep Finding in Web Apps

 <img src="revenue-chart.png" alt="Bar chart showing 40% revenue increase in Q4 2025 compared to Q3" />

-For decorative images โ backgrounds, dividers, purely visual elements that don't convey information โ use an empty alt to tell screen readers to skip it:
+Decorative images โ backgrounds, dividers, purely visual elements that don't carry information โ get empty alt:

 <img src="decorative-wave.svg" alt="" />

-The empty alt="" is intentional and different from a missing alt attribute.
+Empty alt="" is intentional and different from missing alt.
 Missing means the screen reader tries to announce something (usually the filename).
-Empty means "this image doesn't carry information, skip it."
+Empty means "skip this image โ it doesn't carry information."
 Both are valid in different contexts.
-The mistake is forgetting to consider which one applies.
+The mistake is not considering which applies.

-Writing good alt text is harder than people think.
-It depends on context.
+Writing good alt text is harder than it seems.
+Context-dependent.
 A photo of a person in a news article needs alt text describing who it is and what they're doing.
-The same photo used as a profile avatar in a chat app might just need the person's name.
-A chart needs alt text that summarizes the data trend, not just "a chart."
-I don't think there's a single rule that covers every case.
-You have to think about what information the image is conveying to sighted users and translate that into text.
+The same photo as a profile avatar in a chat app might just need the person's name.
+A chart needs the data trend summarized, not just "a chart."
+No single rule covers every case.

-One thing I've learned recently: for complex images like data visualizations, a short alt text might not be sufficient.
-Consider using aria-describedby pointing to a longer description elsewhere on the page, or providing a data table alternative.
-I haven't implemented this in practice yet, so I can't speak to how well it works day-to-day.
+For complex images like data visualizations, short alt text may not suffice.
+Consider aria-describedby pointing to a longer description elsewhere on the page, or a data table alternative.

 Form Inputs Without Labels

-Relying on placeholder text as the only label for a form field is a usability problem for everyone and an accessibility problem specifically for screen reader users.
+Placeholder text as the only label for a form field is a usability problem for everyone and an accessibility problem specifically.

 <input type="email" placeholder="Enter your email address" />

-When the user starts typing, the placeholder disappears.
-Now they've lost the context for what the field is.
-This affects sighted users with cognitive disabilities, users with short-term memory issues, and honestly anyone who gets distracted and comes back to a half-filled form.
-Which field was this again?
+User starts typing, placeholder disappears.
+Context for what the field is โ gone.
+Affects sighted users with cognitive disabilities, people with short-term memory issues, and anyone who gets distracted and returns to a half-filled form.

 For screen reader users, the situation is worse.
-Some screen readers read placeholder text as the accessible name, but the support isn't consistent.
-A proper <label> is universally supported and also has a useful side effect: clicking the label focuses the associated input, which makes the click target bigger.
-For users with motor impairments who struggle to click precisely on a small input box, that expanded target area matters.
+Some screen readers read placeholder text as the accessible name.
+Support isn't consistent.
+A proper <label> is universally supported and has a useful side effect: clicking the label focuses the associated input, making the click target bigger.
+For users with motor impairments who struggle to click precisely on a small input box, that expanded target matters.

 <label for="email_input">Email Address</label>